Article updated on May 3, 2021

 - The male and female will stay together for about a week while mating frequently.

-- After carrying the cubs for 90 to 100 days, the female gives birth in a den in which she hides the very vulnerable cubs.
+- After carrying the cubs for 90 to 100 days, the female gives birth in a den (often holes in termite mounds or in rocky outcrops in dense thickets) in which she hides the very vulnerable cubs.
+Some females nurse different generations of cubs in the same den.

 - The mother moves the cubs every few weeks to protect them from possible predators.
 Only 50% of them make it through their first weeks.